writethedocs/www/docs/blog/write-the-docs-2019-stats.rst

 2019 Stats
 ----------

-We're presenting the numbers here without commentary, except where it's useful for interpreting the numbers, to facilitate comparison across the years.
+We're presenting our yearly stats here without much commentary, except where it's useful for interpreting the numbers.
 We hope it gives you a sense of the state of the community.

 .. note::